 Where Does Lavender Grow?

 Most people think of the south of France in places like Provence when they think of fields of lavender.

-The south of France offers amazing opportunities to experience vast lavender fields–and does a good tourism business, sometimes combining wine tasting with lavender tours.
+The south of France offers amazing opportunities to experience vast lavender fields.

 The History & Use of Lavender